International

 Legislative Power

-The Swedish legislative power is unicameral.
-The Parliament, called Riksdag, has 349 seats and its members are elected by universal suffrage on the basis of proportional representation for a four-year term.
-The executive branch of government depends on the support of Parliament, often expressed by a vote of confidence.
-The Prime Minister can dissolve Parliament, even after receiving a vote of no confidence, unless elections took place less than three months before.
-Legislative power belongs both to the government and to Parliament.
-Swedish citizens enjoy considerable political rights.
+The Swedish legislative power is unicameral, vested in the Riksdag, a 349-seat Parliament whose members are elected every four years by universal suffrage through proportional representation.
+The government depends on the Riksdag's confidence, which can be expressed through votes of confidence.
+The Prime Minister has the authority to dissolve Parliament, even after a vote of no confidence, unless elections occurred within the past three months.
+Legislative power is shared between the government and Parliament, and Swedish citizens enjoy extensive political rights.

 +